Main calculator

 FAQ

-Related questions
+Reconstitution questions

 How do you calculate peptide concentration after reconstitution?

-Divide peptide mass in milligrams by diluent volume in milliliters.
+Divide peptide mass in milligrams by final diluent volume in milliliters.
 The result is mg/mL, which has the same numeric value as mcg/uL.